 Is Dinner on Princess Worth It?

 The main restaurant on Princess Cruises delivers a proper dining experience — good food, good service, and an atmosphere that makes the meal feel like part of the trip rather than just fuel.
-The no-prices menu and unlimited courses are genuinely enjoyable, and the dress code adds something to the evening that I didn’t expect to appreciate as much as I did.
+The no-prices menu and unlimited courses are genuinely enjoyable, and the dress code adds something to the evening that we didn’t expect to appreciate as much as we did.

 The drink prices are the one area where costs add up quickly.
 Budget for them or look into a drinks package before you sail.